-There are walking trails with fabulous scenery, mini golf, playgrounds, free public BBQs, oval with cricket pitch, tennis and basketball courts (key and nets available from the general store), BMX track, lawn bowls, indoor bowls or join the kangaroos and emus for a round of golf on the picturesque nine hole golf course.
+There are walking trails with fabulous scenery, mini golf, playgrounds, free public BBQs, oval with cricket pitch and goalposts, tennis and basketball courts (key and nets available from the general store), BMX track, lawn bowls, or join the kangaroos for a round of golf on the picturesque nine hole golf course.

 If you don’t feel active, then just sit back and enjoy the relaxed atmosphere of Coffin Bay – be sure to take in one of our spectacular sunrises or sunsets.

-There are two general stores (food, petrol, ice, bait, ATMs, etc), post office, motor mechanic, two bottle shops, hotel, chemist, butcher, Community Health Centre, Doctors’ clinic, hairdressers, pizza and home – made food shop and a community church.
+There are two general stores (food, petrol, ice, bait, ATMs, etc), post office, motor mechanic, two bottle shops, hotel, chemist, Community Health Centre, Doctors’ clinic, hairdresser, pizza and home – made food shop and a community church.
 Free WiFi is available on the foreshore.

 A meal out perhaps?

 You will be welcome at both the Yacht Club and the Sports Club for meals.
-The yacht club is open on Wednesday, Friday and Sunday evenings and the Sports Club opens on Sunday evenings.
+The Yacht Club is open on Wednesday, Friday and Sunday evenings and the Sports Club in partnership with 34º opens for Saturday night dinner and Sunday morning breakfast.
 The Coffin Bay Hotel and 1802 Oyster Bar+Bistro are great hospitality options and are open most days and evenings.

 Indoor entertainment options

-In the local hall, indoor bowls is held on Friday afternoon; the library is open Saturday mornings and markets held twice monthly on Sundays.
+In the local hall the library is open Saturday mornings and markets held twice monthly on Sundays during the Summer months and public holidays.
 At 2 pm on Wednesdays there is social 8 Ball at the Sports Club.

 Day trips in the region